No to Torture, Yes to Life: An

 “Each artist is interlinked with the history of their country,” Houria Niati assured me during our first meeting.
 A quick look at the works of this British-Algerian artist confirm, exactly, why she feels this way.
-Born and raised around the time of the Algerian War of Independence—one of the most brutal and complex independence movements in the emerging postcolonial world—the events that formed the backdrop of Niati’s childhood, and her native country’s unfolding history, have been huge themes in her practice.
+Born and raised around the time of the Algerian War of Independence—one of the most brutal and complex independence movements in the emerging postcolonial world—the events that formed the backdrop of Niati’s childhood, and her native country’s unfolding history, have been huge themes in her artistic practice.

 This was most explicitly explored in her early works, which directly dealt with the brutal torture suffered during the French occupation of Algeria, the Orientalisation of North Africa, and the past and present social structures under which Algerian women live.